Knevari/advanced-lane-lines/README.md

 The first step is to retrieve relevant data from the image using some kind of feature extraction.

-I've tried visualizing the images in several color schemas And the ones where the lane lines are most visible are in RGB - R and G channels and HSL - S and L channels Although, I'm not sure wether I can rely safely on the L channel for feature extraction, because the lightness changes very much in adverse scenarios and I don't have a lot of images to test on.
+I've tried visualizing the images in several color models And the ones where the lane lines are most visible are in RGB - R and G channels and HSL - S and L channels Although, I'm not sure whether I can rely safely on the L channel for feature extraction, because the lightness changes very much in adverse scenarios and I don't have a lot of images to test on.